• Skip to secondary menu

 “Rob shared with me during one of our talks, that he regretted that he and Juan didn’t get to take a cruise together.
 Hyler and I loved sailing the Caribbean and we knew that Juan and Rob would have loved it too.
 We discussed it and made the decision that we could give Juan and Rob their cruise and let them spend eternity together in a warm tropical place.”

-Pam did contact Juan’s family to make sure that it was ok to carry out this plan.
-Next she contacted Norwegian:
+Pam did contact Juan’s family to get their blessing to carry out this plan.
+Next, she contacted Norwegian Cruise Lines:

 “First, I sent an email to Norwegian and asked if they would accommodate scattering of ashes.
 They emailed me back and told me that scattering of ashes was a common request and they often helped people with this type of request.
 There are certain restrictions.”

-1. The remains must be in a biodegradable receptacle
+1. The remains must be in a biodegradable container for ashes

 3. The environmental officer of the ship must be present.

 “My next thought was, ‘How do I get the ashes to the ship?’
 I went to my airline carrier and typed “human remains” in the search box.
 It specified that human remains can travel in carry-on if there is no metal surrounding the ashes.
-Otherwise they must be packed into checked baggage.
+Otherwise, they must be packed into checked baggage.
 We chose to pack the remains in our checked baggage.
-They added about 20 pounds to the weight of our suitcase.”
+Two sets of ashes added about 20 pounds to the weight of our suitcase.”

 “I did have to open the containers from the funeral home before we left our home in Dallas to see how the remains were packaged.
 Both were inside of a sealed container with a plastic bag holding the contents.
 They traveled in those bags inside a plastic container for the trip.”